hsakas/TextClassification/README.md

 a.
 Input file: train.csv
 b.
 Output file: Model & Data Pickles to be used to predictions (Model & PickleJar folder)

-## Once the file is executed user is prompted to enter following options:
+## Once the trainModel file is executed user is prompted to enter following options:
 1. Train new Model or Continue training previously trained Model:
 To continue training using the previously trained Model, enter “y” in the console.
 To train new model enter “n”
 2. Number of Epochs